Asymptotic-state prediction for fast flavor transformation in neutron star mergers: Subgrid Model Performance

 \paragraph*{Asymptotic angular distributions —} As emphasized before, the final angular distributions obtained in \texttt{Emu} are not maximum entropy distributions~\cite{Grohs_NeutrinoFastFlavor_2022,Grohs:2023pgq}.
 However, embedding our results (through the ML or Box3D model, typically) in a global M1 simulation would, for a given set of final angular moments, a priori implicitly assume that they correspond to a maximum entropy distribution (or another type if a different closure is chosen).
 We show on Fig.~\ref{fig:final_distribs_NSM1} how the ELN-XLN distribution is affected by this maximum entropy reconstruction.

 In the initial state (top panel), we clearly identify the regions of positive (red) and negative (gray) ELN-XLN.
 The black curve shows the contour of zero ELN-XLN.
 The final \texttt{Emu} results are in very good agreement with the Box3D scheme: the net ELN-XLN is negative, such that the FFI washes away the ELN-XLN in the angular region where it was initially positive.
-However, looking at the third row (“Maximum Entropy”), where the final moments from the \texttt{Emu} simulation are used to form the equivalent maximum entropy distributions~\eqref{eq:MEC_distrib}, we see that the cancellation of the ELN-XLN in the top hemisphere is lost, which highlights the strong non maximum-entropy-like features of the asymptotic state distributions.
+However, looking at the third row (“Maximum Entropy”), where the final moments from the \texttt{Emu} simulation are used to form the equivalent maximum entropy distributions~\eqref{eq:MEC_distrib}, we see that the ELN-XLN distribution is significantly different (and a detailed look shows that a positive ELN-XLN part remains, such that an artificial crossing, albeit much smaller, is still present), which highlights the strong non maximum-entropy-like features of the asymptotic state distributions.
 Yet, by construction of the M1 scheme with closure, “Maximum Entropy” is the underlying distribution that would be embedded in a global M1 simulation employing any such subgrid model.
-Solving this inconsistency is beyond the scope of this paper, and is a significant task ahead for quantum moment methods (see also~\cite{Grohs_NeutrinoFastFlavor_2022,Grohs:2023pgq,Froustey_LSA_2023}).
+Solving this inconsistency is beyond the scope of this paper, and is a significant task ahead for quantum moment methods (see also~\cite{Grohs_NeutrinoFastFlavor_2022,Grohs:2023pgq,Froustey_LSA_2023,Froustey:2024sgz}).